FAQ - Frequently Asked Questions

 What is Micron?

 The fineness of the wool is indicated in microns.
 Micron is the diameter of the wool fiber.
 1 micron = 1 thousand millimeters = me.
 If there is a low micron count, it is fine wool and if there is a high number, the wool is coarser.
-It is often said that itchy wool has a micron which is 22 microns or lower.
+It is often said that itchy wool has a micron which is 22 microns or higher.
 Coarser wool claws because it is not soft enough to bend in contact with the skin.
-Merinoull Ulvang user in our collections is normally 16-19.5 microns.
+Merino Wool in Ulvang's collections is normally 16-19.5 microns.
 For comparison, Norwegian wool, which is coarser a roughness of approx. 28 microns upwards.
 Low-micron garments are well suited as the first layer directly against the body, but products with a coarser micron are better suited for sweaters.
 In all our socks we also use wool with a slightly higher micron as we are not so sensitive to itching of the legs.
 Higher microns also normally provide more durable products.

 What is merino wool?